 - Confirm metrics for success.
 To ensure your ABS strategy is on track, identify the key metrics that are most important to you.
 Then, ensure data to support those metrics is readily available.

-- Internal communication strategy.
+- Define an internal communication strategy.
 The frequency and focus of internal meetings and communication will determine collaboration amongst the ABS team members.
 Take time to define how often you will meet and how to share information.

 - Incorporate lessons learned.
 Like any sales strategy, ABS success will result when you seek to improve your ABS strategy continuously.
 Incorporating regular meetings where successes and challenges are openly shared allows for capturing internal best practices and lessons learned.

-- Sales enablement technology.
+- Select sales enablement technology.
 To enhance the effectiveness and productivity of the team, make sure to select the appropriate sales enablement technology.

 What Is Your Next ABS Move?